p-siriphanthong/braille-dot/README.md

 ### `npm run server`

-Runs only client side in developer mode.<br>
+Runs only server side in developer mode.<br>
 Open [http://localhost:5000](http://localhost:5000) to view the server side in the browser.

 ## Braille Dot API